 Let’s start with the difference between a Registered Dietitian (RD) and a Registered Dietitian Nutritionist (RDN).
 It is important to understand that the title Registered Dietitian (RD) and Registered Dietitian Nutritionist (RDN) means the same thing.
 Several years ago, the Academy of Nutrition and Dietetics (AND) and the Commission on Dietetics Registration (CDR) approved the optional use of the RDN credential by RDs, and it is up to the individual RD (or RDN) to decide which credential they would like to use.
-I decided to use the RDN credential since it includes the word nutrition, which is a more accurate description of the services I provide.
+I decided to use the RDN credential since it includes the word nutrition, which is a more accurate description of the training I’ve had and the services I provide.

 Nutritionists, on the other hand, have many different levels of education and training and the requirements for using the title Nutritionist vary from state to state.
-For example, Nutritionists may or may not have science-based training in how to provide nutrition counseling and education for people with medical conditions such as diabetes, cardiovascular disease, or celiac disease etc.
+For example, Nutritionists may or may not have science-based training in how to provide nutrition counseling and education for people with medical conditions such as diabetes, cardiovascular disease, cancer or celiac disease etc.

 In the words of the Academy of Nutrition and Dietetics “all registered dietitians are nutritionists but not all nutritionists are registered dietitians.”